AndZp/cc-notify/README.md

 "MyTerminal": "com.example.MyTerminal",
 ```

 PRs for additional terminals are welcome.
+Please connact me for any collaboration

 ---